 - Accepted into doctoral candidacy and completed dissertation proposal approval process

 - Completed at least 3 years of practicum, field placement or work experience, which includes a minimum of 500 hours of direct clinical assessment and intervention hours (we give preference to applicants who have experience with youth 0 to 18 years old and their families).

 - Completed at least 5 child or adolescent integrated psychological testing reports

 We may interview applicants for up to three of their preferred tracks, but applicants will ultimately match with only one track.
 We will inform all applicants of our interview decisions via email by the APPIC notification deadline.

-Applications are due November 1, 2021.
+Applications are due November 1, 2022.
 For more on the requirements for admission, download the 2023 to 2024 short form internship brochure.
 See the link below for the full length internship brochure for more information on our specialty tracks.